 On April 4, the Russian Orthodox Church Holy Synod met at Danilov Monastery in Moscow.
 The session was chaired by Patriarch Kirill of Moscow and All Russia.

-Among the hierarchs appointed for vacant diocesan seats is Archbishop Theophan of Kyzyl and Tuva, as the ruling hierarch of the newly-established Korean Diocese of the Exarchate of Southeast Asia (Moscow Patriarchate).
+Among the hierarchs appointed for vacant diocesan seats is Archbishop Theophanes of Kyzyl and Tuva, as the ruling hierarch of the newly-established Korean Diocese of the Exarchate of Southeast Asia (Moscow Patriarchate).
 He is the very first native Korean bishop in the Orthodox Church.

 The Exarchate was established last December, with four dioceses created in February: Singapore, Korea, Thailand, and the Philippines-Vietnam.